 Our luxury glamping site and self-catering barn are set on our beautiful, historic 18th century smallholding in stunning rural Wales.

-Located three miles outside the university and market town of Lampeter in the tranquil, rolling countryside of Ceredigion.
+Our lovely farm is located three miles from the university and market town of Lampeter in the tranquil, rolling countryside of Ceredigion.

 We are Dan & Ellie, one time city dwellers who have broken free to raise our kids (and menagerie of animals) in the idyllic Welsh countryside.